AdobeDocs/workfront.en/help/product-announcements/product-releases/21.1-release-activity/21-1-other-enhancements.md

 ## Replacing POP email option in Request Queues

 We're replacing the POP email option for request queues with a new Workfront-managed system.
-You will still be able to submit requests via email, but you'll need to set up a new `Adobe Workfront`-managed email address in the Request Queue area instead.
+You will still be able to submit requests via email, but you'll need to set up a new Adobe Workfront-managed email address in the Request Queue area instead.

 These changes are available to test in Preview.